erikaduan/r_tips/tutorials/dc-data_table_vs_dplyr/dc-data_table_vs_dplyr.md

 # Code syntax differences

-Before we practice specific examples, it is worthwhile examining the syntax of `dplyr` and `data.table` functions.
+Before we cover specific examples, it is useful to understand the syntax of `dplyr` and `data.table` functions.
 The `dplyr` syntax is more beginner friendly as it comprises a list of data transformation verbs, which can be chained together to create a new output.

-The `data.table` syntax is structured in the form `DT[i, j, by]` where:

-- Data selection (i.e. filtering or sorting rows) is performed in the `i` placeholder.
-- Data column selection or creation is performed in the `j` placeholder.
-- Grouping data is performed in the `by` placeholder.

 <img src="../../figures/dc-code_syntax.svg" width="80%" />

+In contrast, the `data.table` syntax is structured in the form `DT[i, j, by]` where:

+- Data selection (filtering or sorting rows) is performed in the `i` placeholder.
+- Data column selection, transformation and deletion are performed in the `j` placeholder.
+- Grouping data is performed in the `by` placeholder, with aggregation functions specified in the `j` placeholder.

 # Filter data